jahrik/ansible-vim/GHOST_README.md

   * [.vimrc](#vimrc)
 * [Galaxy](#galaxy)

 Check out the [source code](https://github.com/jahrik/ansible-vim) before you get started, if you want to follow along.
+This role has been uploaded to ansible galaxy as well, if you want to use it in a playbook you cane can install it with

+    ansible-galaxy install jahrik.vim

+    ln -s ~/.ansible/roles ./molecule/default/roles

 ## Requirements